loamcodes/loamcodes.github.io/src/pages/about-sdk.md

 &nbsp;

-## composable, upgradeable & secure
+## Smart Contracts Simplified

 ### Composable

-With [Loam SDK](https://crates.io/crates/loam-sdk), you compose your smart contract from many sub contracts.
+With [Loam SDK](https://crates.io/crates/loam-sdk), you compose your smart contract from many *sub* contracts.
 Subcontracts are like lego blocks that you can either use off-the-shelf from the open source ecosystem or that you can build yourself.
 A single Loam smart contract is composed of one or more subcontracts.

 ### Upgradeable